Frederik-D-Weber/cosleep/README.md

 # COsleep

-Closed- and Open-loop (Slow Ocillations) sleep stimulation (auditory) or recording in _full_-PSG using OpenBCI for sleep.
+Closed- and Open-loop (Slow Oscillations) sleep stimulation (auditory) or recording in _full_-PSG using OpenBCI for sleep.

 * Its a **fun project**, but with hard science behind in hardware, software and concept, usable for research.
 * Different modes: e.g. Stimulation, Recording only (just PSG, no stimulation), record on SD card without real-time monitoring/stimulation